 If you find yourself or a loved one has suffered an injury associated with a vehicle accident, the experienced personal injury lawyers at Avrek Law can guide you through the process of receiving the compensation you’re due.
 Our law firm tackles every case with evidence collected from police reports, eyewitnesses and other sources.
 You’ll never have to negotiate a settlement without one of our lawyers at the helm.

 You’ll have a lot of questions if your teen gets into a car accident, including, “Are parents liable for children’s car accidents?”
 Statistics for teen driver-related car crashes in the United States clarify just how vital it is to seek support from vehicle accident law professionals immediately.
 If necessary, a family member can call the office to start the process.

 - In 31% of teenage driver fatalities, speeding was involved.

 - Passenger vehicles account for 2,100 fatal car crashes a year.

 California Teen License Restrictions

-In hopes of reducing the number of car crashes in California, state laws impose restrictions on drivers under 18.
+In hopes of reducing the number of car crashes and teen distracted driving in California, state laws impose restrictions on drivers under 18.
 These restrictions include requiring a licensed parent or guardian, licensed driver 25 or older, or a driving instructor be present in the vehicle when teens are driving between 11 p.m. and 5 a.m. or when passengers are 20 or younger.

 The restrictions have exceptions.
 All exceptions require a signed note from an adult involved in the situation.
 Only emancipated minors are exempt from restrictions without the consent or signed note from an adult.
 Exceptions and notes required include: